Call us now:

 Legal basis for the dissolution of a company in Thailand

-Once the shareholders adopt a resolution to dissolve the company, the company enters into liquidation.
+Once shareholders adopt a resolution to dissolve the company, the company enters liquidation.
 It does not cease to exist immediately.
-Instead, it becomes a “company in liquidation” and may act only for the purpose of closing its affairs.
+Instead, it becomes a “company in liquidation” and may act only to close its affairs.
 The directors lose their authority to operate the business, and one or more liquidators assume responsibility for managing the liquidation.
-This change in legal status must be registered with the DBD.
+The company must register this change in legal status with the DBD.

-The dissolution of a company in Thailand, therefore, involves two separate but connected legal acts: the resolution to dissolve and the liquidation process.
-Dissolution initiates the liquidation but does not complete it.
-Only once the liquidation has been finalised and the DBD registers the final accounts is the company officially terminated.
+The dissolution of a company in Thailand therefore involves two separate but connected legal acts: the resolution to dissolve and the liquidation process.
+Dissolution initiates liquidation but does not complete it.
+The company terminates officially only after the liquidators finalise the liquidation and the DBD registers the final accounts.

 Corporate procedure: how shareholders resolve to dissolve a Thai company

 The process begins with a shareholders’ meeting.
-The company must send a notice summoning all shareholders to vote on the dissolution.
+The company must send notice to all shareholders, summoning them to vote on the dissolution.
 The resolution requires a special majority of at least three-quarters of the shares represented at the meeting.
-This threshold ensures that dissolution cannot be decided without broad shareholder consent.
+This threshold ensures that shareholders cannot decide dissolution without broad consent.

-Once adopted, the resolution must be registered with the DBD within fourteen days.
+Once shareholders adopt the resolution, the company must register it with the DBD within fourteen days.
 The company must publish the resolution in a local newspaper and notify its creditors individually.
-These requirements ensure transparency and allow creditors to take action if they believe the dissolution affects their rights.
+These requirements ensure transparency and allow creditors to take action if the dissolution affects their rights.

 The company must also inform the Social Security Office and other relevant authorities that it is ceasing operations.
-This step is necessary to terminate employee rights and avoid future obligations.
+This step allows the company to terminate employee rights and avoid future obligations.

 Liquidation process: duties of the liquidator under Thai law

-The liquidation begins immediately after the dissolution resolution is registered.
+Liquidation begins immediately after the company registers the dissolution resolution.
 The liquidator has significant legal responsibilities and must act with due care.
-The main tasks include winding up the company’s affairs, collecting receivables, selling assets, paying debts, terminating employment contracts and managing any remaining contractual obligations.
+Their main tasks include winding up the company’s affairs, collecting receivables, selling assets, paying debts, terminating employment contracts, and managing any remaining contractual obligations.

-The liquidator must prepare a balance sheet reflecting the company’s financial position as of the date of dissolution.
-These financial statements must be audited in accordance with Thai accounting standards.
-Once the audit is completed, the liquidator submits the accounts to the DBD and makes them available to creditors.
+The liquidator must prepare a balance sheet that reflects the company’s financial position as of the date of dissolution.
+Auditors must audit these financial statements in accordance with Thai accounting standards.
+Once they complete the audit, the liquidator submits the accounts to the DBD and makes them available to creditors.

 During the dissolution of a company in Thailand, the liquidator must communicate with creditors.
 Thai law requires the liquidator to publish notices inviting creditors to submit their claims.
-Creditors must declare their claims so that the liquidator can evaluate them and settle them in accordance with the CCC.
-The company cannot distribute any assets to shareholders before all creditor claims are fully resolved.
+Creditors must declare their claims so the liquidator can evaluate and settle them in accordance with the CCC.
+The company cannot distribute any assets to shareholders before the liquidator fully resolves all creditor claims.

 Employees must receive all outstanding salaries, severance pay, unused leave compensation and social security contributions.
 The liquidator must also ensure that all employment terminations comply with Thai labour law.
 Failure to manage employee rights correctly may delay the liquidation or expose shareholders to claims.

-When all debts have been settled and the company has no outstanding liabilities, the liquidator prepares a final report summarising all liquidation activities.
-This report must be audited and submitted to the DBD for approval.
-Once approved, the company may proceed to the final stage: tax clearance.
+When the company settles all debts and clears all outstanding liabilities, the liquidator prepares a final report that summarises all liquidation activities.
+Auditors must audit this report and submit it to the DBD for approval.
+After approval, the company may proceed to the final stage: tax clearance.

 Tax clearance: the most critical phase of the process of dissolution of a company

-Before a company can be removed from the Thai registry, it must obtain tax clearance from the Revenue Department.
-This phase is often the most time-consuming part of the dissolution of a company in Thailand.
-The company must close all tax filings, including VAT, corporate income tax, withholding tax and specific business tax if applicable.
-Missing filings or unpaid taxes may delay or even prevent the final clearance.
+Before the authorities remove a company from the Thai registry, the company must obtain tax clearance from the Revenue Department.
+This phase often takes the most time in the dissolution process in Thailand.
+The company must complete and close all tax filings, including VAT, corporate income tax, withholding tax, and specific business tax if applicable.
+Any missing filings or unpaid taxes may delay or even prevent final clearance.

 The liquidator must submit a final corporate income tax return covering the period up to the date of dissolution.
-If the company has assets with unrealised gains, tax authorities may request capital gains tax.
-The liquidator must also cancel the company’s VAT registration if applicable.
-The Revenue Department frequently requests supporting documents, such as bank statements, invoices, payroll records, and an audited balance sheet.
+If the company holds assets with unrealised gains, tax authorities may request capital gains tax.
+The liquidator must also cancel the company’s VAT registration, if applicable.
+The Revenue Department frequently requests supporting documents such as bank statements, invoices, payroll records, and an audited balance sheet.

 Only after the Revenue Department has reviewed and accepted the company’s final tax filings can the liquidation be completed.
 The company cannot finalise its dissolution with the DBD until the tax authorities confirm that there are no outstanding tax obligations.